How it Works

 STEP 02

-After obtaining the LNO, proponents must develop a detailed Project Design Document (PDD) and submit a request for the Letter of Authorization (LOA).
+After obtaining the Letter of No Objection, proponents must develop a detailed Project Design Document and submit a request for the Letter of Authorization.

 What are required?